-- Develop and become the leading supplier of fiber optic shape sensing technology for robotic and minimally invasive surgical systems. - Become the leading provider of fiber optic sensing systems and standard test methods for composite materials. - Become the leading choice for ensuring the integrity of integrated circuits used in defense systems.
+- Develop and become the leading supplier of fiber optic shape sensing technology for robotic and minimally invasive surgical systems. - · Become the leading provider of fiber optic sensing systems and standard test methods for composite materials. - · Become the leading choice for ensuring the integrity of integrated circuits used in defense systems.

 We are organized into two main business segments, our Products and Licensing segment and our Technology Development segment.
 Our Products and Licensing segment develops, manufactures and markets our fiber optic test and measurement, sensing, and instrumentation products and also conducts applied research in the fiber optic sensing area for both corporate and government customers.
 Revenues in this segment are currently largely derived from sales of test and measurement equipment for optical components and networks.
 Our Products and Licensing segment is also focused on two of our key strategic objectives.
-We are working to develop and commercialize our fiber optic shape sensing technology in the medical industry with the goal of supplying fiber optic technology for strain and temperature sensing applications for the composite materials industry.
+We are working to develop and commercialize our fiber optic shape sensing technology in the medical industry with the goal of supplying fiber optic shape sensing components for use in robotic and minimally invasive surgical systems.
+We are also working to develop and commercialize our fiber optic technology for strain and temperature sensing applications for the composite materials industry.
 Our Products and Licensing segment revenues represented approximately 27%, 35% and 37% of our total revenues for the years ended December 31, 2009, 2010 and 2011, respectively.
 A breakdown of our operating income (loss) by segment, as well as our total assets by segment, is provided in footnote 13 to our consolidated financial statements included in this report.